patthechosen/kubernetes-apache-webapp/README.md

 # DESCRIPTION
-This repository contents scripts that allow to  deploy a custom Apache application using a Docker image (patthechosen/my-apache-container:v1) and scaled it with a Kubernetes Deployment running 5 replicas inside an Amazon EKS cluster.
-After verifying pod health and service functionality from within the cluster, we exposed the application to the internet via a LoadBalancer Service on port 80.
-This setup was provisioned and managed through kubectl on an EC2 instance connected to the EKS control plane.
+We deployed a custom Apache web application in Kubernetes using the image patthechosen/my-apache-container:v1 through a Deployment resource with five replicas.
+To make the service accessible externally, we created a Kubernetes LoadBalancer Service on port 80.
+This setup ensures high availability and enables web access to all Apache pods running inside the EKS cluster.